kovidgoyal/kitty/docs/performance.rst

 `gperftools <https://github.com/gperftools/gperftools>`__.
 Build |kitty| with ``make profile``.
 Run kitty and perform the task you want to analyse, for example, scrolling a large file with :program:`less`.
-After you quit, function call statistics will be printed to STDOUT and you can use tools like *KCachegrind* for more detailed analysis.
+After you quit, function call statistics will be displayed in *KCachegrind*.
+Hence, profiling is best done on Linux which has these tools easily available.